The Gangster of Love: Major characters

-Milagros Rivera: Rocky and Voltaire's mother, she is melodramatic, rash, rather impulsive and even when they were forced to live well below the means that they were used to, Milagros continues to act as if she were still a privileged member of the upper class.
+Milagros Rivera: Rocky and Voltaire's mother.
+She is melodramatic, rash, rather impulsive.
+She never lets go of her identity as a member of the privileged upper class, even when her family lives far below that status in the United States.
 "In my childhood, my mother was a volatile presence, vampy, haughty, impulsive," Rocky remembers.
-In San Francisco, Milagros continues to hold (at least, grasp for) power over all around her, over different men, her sister and brother -in-law, her children.
+In San Francisco, Milagros continues to grasp for power over all around her, over different men, her sister and brother -in-law, her children.
 Her death is tragic, almost theatrical – her memory and health decline until she wastes away.

 Elvis Chang: the skinny, earring-ed, tall, Chinese-American guitarist Voltaire brings home and Rocky quickly falls in love with.
 He takes the music seriously in the manner of a tortured artist, becoming successful and famous all the way to appearing on MTV.
 His affair with Keiko, Rocky's miscarriage and artistic differences concerning the band led to the end of Rocky and Elvis.

 Keiko Van Heller: Rocky's best friend, she is an artist of mixed origins that she herself cannot clarify: "Keiko told stories of her childhood, stories that kept changing the longer I knew her."
 They meet on the streets of San Francisco, become inseparable to the point of producing a rather odd, tension-filled triangle between Rocky, Keiko and Elvis.
 An eccentric character, her relationship with Rocky remains fairly close over the years and despite her affair with Elvis, her rising fame and the birth of Venus, Rocky's baby.
 Throughout Milagros's decline, Keiko is the one encouraging Rocky to remain in contact with her family on the West Coast.